 Clinical Importance – Associated Conditions & Diseases

-Some conditions arise from complications related to the carotid canal.
+Some conditions arise from complications related to the canal.
 Most important, yet not so common conditions are discussed below:-

 Moyamoya disease is characterized by one-sided weakness of the body, blurry vision, slurring of speech, seizures and headache, and caused by constriction of arteries supplying blood to the brain.
 It is a rare disease and occurs most frequently in early childhood when the carotid canal is still developing, although developing abnormally in Moyamoya disease.
 Latest research suggests an origin associated with abnormally developed narrow canal which constricts the internal carotid artery, hence producing the symptoms.